George Venables-Vernon, 5th Baron Vernon: Early life and education

-Vernon was born at Stapleford Hall in Nottinghamshire, the only son of George Charles Venables-Vernon, 4th Baron Vernon (1779–1835) of Sudbury, Derbyshire, and Frances Maria, only daughter of Admiral Sir John Borlase Warren.
+Vernon was born at Stapleford Hall in Nottinghamshire, the only son of George Charles Venables-Vernon, 4th Baron Vernon (1779–1835) of Sudbury, Derbyshire, and Frances Maria Warren, only daughter of Admiral Sir John Borlase Warren.
 Sir Richard Vernon, Speaker of the House of Commons from 1425 to 1426, was an ancestor.
 He was educated at Eton College and Christ Church, Oxford.

+Career

+Vernon was commissioned as Captain of the Burton-on-Trent Troop of the Staffordshire Yeomanry on 5 June 1830.
+In October 1832 he rushed up from London when he heard that his Troop had been called out to Derby, where serious rioting had occurred.
+He resigned his commission in 1839.

+He was an expert rifle-shot and an energetic supporter of the Volunteer movement for which he raised the 2nd (Sudbury) Derbyshire Rifle Volunteer Corps of two companies in 16 March 1860.

 Politics

 Vernon entered public life in 1831, as Member of Parliament for Derbyshire.
 As a result of the passing of the Reform Bill in 1832 (which Vernon supported) the parliamentary seat for Derbyshire was divided in two, and he became MP for the southern part.
 He continued in the House of Commons until 1835, when he succeeded his father as Baron Vernon and entered the House of Lords.
 In 1837, he exchanged his patronymic surname Venables-Vernon for that of Warren, in compliance with the will of Viscountess Bulkeley, but his children born before 1839 retained their original surname.
-He was an expert rifle-shot and an energetic supporter of the Volunteer movement for which he raised the 2nd (Sudbury) Derbyshire Rifle Volunteer Corps of two companies in 16 March 1860.